-(Pocket-lint) - Samsung announced the Galaxy S21 series on 14 January during its Unpacked event, with three devices in the line up to choose from.
+(Pocket-lint) - Samsung announced the Galaxy S21 series in January 2021 during its Unpacked event, with three devices in the line up to choose from.

 The Galaxy S21, S21+ and S21 Ultra all feature a similar design but different price points, specs and features.
 Here is how the three devices compare to help you decide which might be the right one for you.